tedsecretsource/dnsreporter/README.md

 This script will produce a CSV report showing values for specific records in DNS.
 Simply feed it a list of domains and the record you would like to examine, and the script will do the rest.
-See the sample-domains.txt file for an example of the required format.
+See the sample-domains.txt file for an example of the required input format and sample-mxdomains.csv for an example of the output.

 ## Sources of inspiration
 * https://dev.to/thiht/shell-scripts-matter